-Reham Khafagy also points to a particular form of inequality in service provision, speaking of 'quality and access to education' while saying that 'mainly quality has been problematic'.
+Riham Khafagy (associate professor and GCC philanthropy expert, Zayed University, UAE) also points to a particular form of inequality in service provision, speaking of 'quality and access to education' while saying that 'mainly quality has been problematic'.
 Moreover, there are 'disparities in access to healthcare (local vs. expats)'.
 She also points to the low level of civic engagement in countries like Qatar and UAE.
 'These countries are welfare states, and basic social services is secured but there is not enough public policy participation.'
 This, of course, has wider implications when it comes to the agency of communities and the ability of philanthropy (among others) to mobilise public opinion for change.
-Ali Awni spells this out when he notes that 'the maturity of business organizations and communities needing to take care of what needs to be done is evolving but is hampered by the underdeveloped rule of law, agency, and institutions.'
+Ali Awni (Professor of Practice and Director, John D Gerhart Center for Philanthropy, Civic Engagement and Responsible Business, American University in Cairo) spells this out when he notes that 'the maturity of business organizations and communities needing to take care of what needs to be done is evolving but is hampered by the underdeveloped rule of law, agency, and institutions.'
 There is too much control and not enough facilitation, he feels.